Do I Pay Tax on Foreign Rental Income? A Complete Guide for Canada

 Does Your Residency Status Affect Your Tax Obligations?

 The answer is yes.
-Canada’s tax on foreign rental income bases most of its elements on residency status.
-As a non-resident, you are subject to the Part XIII or Part I tax categories, plus the Non-Resident Speculation Tax (NRST), which is usually 15% of the purchase price of all homes within the Greater Horseshoe Region (CGH).
+Canada’s tax on foreign rental income bases most of its elements on residency status and the declaration of foreign income.
+As a non-resident, you are subject to the Part XIII or Part I tax categories, plus the Non-Resident Speculation Tax (NRST), which is now up from 15% to 20% of the purchase price of all homes within the Greater Toronto Area.

 It’s not always simple to determine your residency status.
 For example, a foreign entity would still count as a non-resident.
 But if you are a non-resident married to a Canadian citizen, you may be exempt from NRST.